etclabscore/pristine-typescript-gatsby-react-material-ui/README.md

 1.  **Create a Gatsby site.**

-    Use the Pristine CLI to create a new site, specifying the `pristine-typescript-gatsby-react-material-ui` template.
+    Use the [Pristine CLI](https://github.com/etclabscore/pristine-cli/) to create a new site, specifying the `pristine-typescript-gatsby-react-material-ui` template.

     ```shell
-    pristine my-new-site
+    pristine-cli my-new-site
     // select `pristine-typescript-gatsby-react-material-ui` from the list
     ```